Biology A Level

 The topics covered during this course include biological molecules, cells, organisms and their environment, genetic information and variation, energy transfer, organisms responding to change, genetics, populations and ecosystems, and the control of gene expression.
 You will be assessed through three written papers at the end of the course based on these topics.

 We set high expectations that allow our students to achieve their full potential in a friendly and supportive environment and we will challenge you every step of the way.
 There are lots of opportunities for you to get involved in a wide range of national competitions, field trips, science events and university visits as part of your studies.

 Where could the course take you?

 Biology holds academic weight in university applications and it opens exciting opportunities in both science and non-science careers due to the wide-ranging knowledge and transferable skills it provides.
 Many of our students go on to read Biology-based subjects at university such as medicine, dentistry and veterinary science.
-We will guide you through the UK Clinical Aptitude Test (UKCAT) and Bio Medical Admissions Test (BMAT) examinations to ensure that you have every opportunity to fulfil your ambitions.
+We will guide you through the University Clinical Aptitude Test (UCAT) and Bio Medical Admissions Test (BMAT) examinations to ensure that you have every opportunity to fulfil your ambitions.